GBitocchi/movie-search/README.md

-# Movie Search API
+# Movie Search API - Marsie

-A FastAPI application that provides REST endpoints for indexing and searching movies using Elasticsearch.
+For a technical interview at Marsie, we are creating a FastAPI application that provides REST endpoints for indexing and searching movies using Elasticsearch.

+## Interviewee
+- Name: Gustavo Ayrton Bitocchi
+- Email: gustavoabitocchi@gmail.com

 ## Features
 - Index movies from external API